theerisarak/voice-gender-recognition/README.md

 drive.mount('/content/drive')
 ```
 2. Prepare Your Dataset: Place your .m4a voice recordings in two separate folders within your dataset directory - one for Males and one for Females.
+- We used the VoxCeleb audio-visual dataset in this work

 3. Run the Feature Extraction and Model Training: